top of page

 An interesting comparison, however, is viewing low back pain in a similar light to chest pain.
 While 80% of back pain cases will resolve on their own and are benign, the same can be said for chest pain.
 Only around 10 - 15% of chest pain presentations turn out to be serious.

-The treatment of the two are very different however.
+The treatment of the two conditions are, however, often quite different.

-Chest pain patients will have a whole plethora of tests performed to rule out myocardial infarction, aortic dissection, or a pulmonary embolism.
-Typically speaking, chest pain patients receive a very different response from healthcare providers than back pain patients do.
+Chest pain patients will have a whole host of tests performed on them to rule out things like myocardial infarction, aortic dissection, or a pulmonary embolism.
+Back pain patients might get an MRI and a prescription for pain meds.

 Low back pain with certain red flags should warrant further testing.